everlastingbeta/diceware/README.md

   // generate diceware passphrase of 8 words with a separator of "-" using the
   // EFF short wordlist.
-  effShortPassphrase, err := diceware.RollWords(8, "-", diceware.EFFShortWordlist)
+  effShortPassphrase, err := diceware.RollWords(8, "-", wordlist.EFFShort)
   if err != nil {
     panic(err)
   }